Mod 1 Manoeuvres Guide: All 8 Explained (UK 2026)

 Smooth braking matters more than fast braking on this manoeuvre.
 Use both brakes evenly, ease off as you slow, and put your left foot down first as you stop.

-You take the same corner, then accelerate to at least 50 km/h before a measurement line.
+You take the same corner, then accelerate to at least 32 mph (50 km/h on the test pad gun, which reads in km/h; A1 and AM only need 20 mph / 32 km/h) before a measurement line.
 The examiner signals (usually with a raised hand) and you brake as quickly and safely as possible to a stop.
-The speed gun checks you hit 50.
+The speed gun checks you hit the target.
 Stopping distance is measured.
 A locked rear wheel or a long stop are both serious faults.

 The full emergency stop guide covers the brake split (front 70 percent, rear 30 percent), the importance of warming the tyres on the lap before, and the head-up posture you need to keep balance.